XVimProject/XVim/Documents/Users/FeatureList.md

  Command   | Note
 -----------|-----
   :run          | Invoke Xcode's 'run' command
-  :make    | Invoke Xcode's 'build' command
-  :xhelp   | Show quick help for current insertion point :xccmd   | Invoke arbitrary command in Xcode's actions in its menu.
+  :make         | Invoke Xcode's 'build' command :xhelp        | Show quick help for current insertion point :xccmd        | (Use :xcmenucmd instead.
+It is simpler. ) Invoke arbitrary command in Xcode's actions in its menu.
 Takes one argument as its action to invoke.
 Actions [here](https://github.com/JugglerShu/XVim/blob/master/Documents/Developers/MenuActionList.txt) are available.
-  :nissue  | Invoke "jump to next issue". ":ni" does the same.
+  :xcmenucmd    | Invoke arbitrary command in menu.
+(EXAMPLE: :xcmenucmd Run) :nissue       | Invoke "jump to next issue". ":ni" does the same.
   :pissue       | Invoke "jump to previous issue". ":pi" does the same.
   :ncounterpart | Invoke "jump to next counterpart". ":nc" does the same.
   :pcounterpart | Invoke "jump to previous counterpart". ":pc" does the same.